 Mixed Waste consisting of hazardous debris may be macroencapsulated in accordance with the "Alternative Treatment Standards for Hazardous Debris" as specified in 40 CFR 268.45.
-Figure 3-1 illustrates macroencapsulation of hazardous debris performed in-cell using pozzolanic material.
+Figure 3-1 illustrates macroencapsulation of hazardous debris using pozzolanic material.
 Treatment of hazardous debris via macroencapsulation must meet the following criteria: